J-TKim/J-TKim/README.md

 ### Kim, Jeong Tae 👋

-I ❤️ to study about Machine Learning and Deep Learning.
+I ❤️ to study about Machine Learning and Deep Learning

 💪 My major is Mathematics & Computer engineering 😄